SolankiBhautik/Customizer/README.md

 1. **Hide Elements:** Remove unwanted elements like ads, sidebars, or banners with a simple click.
 2. **Change Colors and Styles:** Customize text colors, backgrounds, and CSS properties.
-3. **Drag and Move:** Rearrange elements on the page to suit your workflow.
-4. **Persistent Customizations:** All changes are saved locally and applied automatically every time you visit the same website.
+3. **Persistent Customizations:** All changes are saved locally and applied automatically every time you visit the same website.
-5. **Simple and Intuitive UI:** Easy-to-use toolbar at the bottom of the page for customization options.
+4. **Simple and Intuitive UI:** Hover over elements to see customization options.

 ---